-Other income includes the gain from sale of P,P&E and intangible assets.
-It also includes gains from the sale of subsidiaries, joint ventures and associates.
-These transactions do not arise from contracts with customers and are therefore presented separately from revenue.
+Other income includes the gain on sale from transactions that do not arise from contracts with customers, and are therefore presented separately from revenue.

-In millions of € 2019 2018 2017
+In millions of € 2020 2019 2018

-Gain on sale of property, plant and equipment 20 31 20
+Gain on sale of property, plant and equipment 35 20 31

-Gain on sale of intangible assets - 2 87
+Gain on sale of intangible assets 20 2

-Gain on sale of subsidiaries, joint ventures and associates 75 42 34
+Gain on sale of subsidiaries, joint ventures and associates 1 75 42

-95 75 141
+56 95 75

-In 2019, other income mainly relates to the preliminary gain on sale of HEINEKEN's operating entities in China and Hong Kong (refer to note 10.2).
+In 2019, other income mainly related to the gain on sale of HEINEKEN's operating entities in China and Hong Kong.